Injured Due To No Safety Glasses Or Goggles – Can I Claim?

 Medical Reports – If you seek medical attention for your injuries, a medical professional will make note of the nature of your injuries and how severely you have been affected.

 Our advisors are available 24/7 to answer questions on other pieces of evidence.
 Get in touch today if you want to know more.

 If you suffer an eye injury and wish to claim, you may worry about the financial burden.
 If you have small finances, then we have good news.
 As well as free, no-obligation legal advice, Legal Expert also offer No Win No Fee injury claims.
 This means that you don’t have to pay a penny up-front.
 If you are successful in your claim, then our fee will come out of your final payout.
 If your claim is unsuccessful, then there will be no cost to you, the claimant.

 For years of experience from specialists in the field of workplace injury claims, look no further than Legal Expert.
 Our friendly and approachable team of experts take the burden from you and help you through your claim.

 Call us today to discuss your claim and help us begin your journey to claiming the compensation you are entitled to.
-Our telephone number for a free, no-obligation chat is 0800 073 8804, or contact us using our online form.
+Our telephone number for a free, no-obligation chat is 0800 073 8804, or contact us using our contact form.

 This useful link helps you to understand what is under the umbrella term of personal protective equipment.
 It explains your employer’s obligations to provide it, maintain it and replace it when necessary.

 This case explores the rules with regards to employees or visitors who require PPE but need prescription eyewear.
 It may help you to understand the rather complicated rules.